melezhik/outthentic-dsl/README.md

 * Perl expressions are executed by perl eval function in context of `package main`, please be aware of that.

 * Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to get know more about perl eval.

+# Within expressions

+Within expression acts like regular expression but narrow search context to last matching line:

+    # one of 3 colors:
+    within: color: (red|green|blue)

+    # if within expression is successfully passed
+    # new search context is last matching line

+In other words when \`:within\ marker is used parser tries to validate stdout against regular expression following after :within marker and if validation is successful new search context is defined:

+    # one of 3 colors:
+    within: color: (red|green|blue)

+    # I really need a red color
+    red

+The code above does follows:

+* try to find `color:' followed by \`red' or `\green' or \`blue' word
+* if previous check is successful new context is ""narrowed to matching line
+* thus next plain string checks expression means - try to find \`red' in line matching the \`color: (red|green|blue)'

+Here more examples:

+    # try to find a date string in following format
+    within: date: (\d\d\d\d)-\d\d-\d\d

+    # we only need a dates older then 2000
+    code: cmp_ok(capture->[0],'>',2000,'date is older then 2000');

+Within expressions could be sequential, which effectively means using \'&&' logical operators for within expressions:

+    # try to find a date string in following format
+    within: date: \d\d\d\d-\d\d-\d\d

+    # and try to find year of 2000 in a date string
+    within: 2000-\d\d-\d\d

+    # and try to find month 04 in a date string
+    within: \d\d\d\d-04-\d\d

 # Generators